-The early 1960s, then, opened a new chapter in the organisation of the NHS.
-At a national level this was realised through significant investment in hospital capital, an increase in the quantity and quality of medical students to work in these new facilities, and a re-examination of the existing building blocks of hierarchical regionalism with the award of university status to several colleges and the establishment of seven new universities.
-The prospects for Lancashire and Westmorland by 1964 then looked much brighter, and it is here that once again medical administrators and clinical leaders sought to shrug off the yoke of Manchester and benefit from the nationalisation and modernisation of health services with the proposed establishment of a medical school at the University of Lancaster.
+The early 1960s opened a new chapter for the NHS.
+Investment in hospital capital, increases in medical student numbers to work in them, and a re-examination of the configuration of hierarchical regionalism meant that the prospects for Lancashire and Westmorland by 1964 looked much brighter.
+Once again, local leaders sought to shrug off the yoke of Manchester and benefit from the modernisation of health services with a new proposal: a medical school at the University of Lancaster.

 PROPOSING LANCASTRIAN REGIONALISM

-The proposed establishment of a medical school at the University of Lancaster in 1964 is interwoven with its foundation as the seventh, and last, of the ‘plateglass’ universities – so-called because of their common modernist architecture and campus locations31 – established following the 1963 Robbins Report.22 Mirroring divided local loyalties across Lancashire and Westmorland during efforts to become an NHS region in 1948,10 cases were initially proposed across the region to host a new university when first put forward by Lancashire County Council in January 1961.
-These divisions soon abated in pursuit of a common purpose.
-After a period of wrangling only Blackpool and Lancaster remained viable candidates, with the latter convincingly winning a vote from among regional stakeholders in May the same year; only Blackpool dissented.33 Although Lancaster received national approval during an early sitting of the Robbins Committee in November 1961, it still had to overcome intense competition.33, 34 However, following a period of rapid academic planning and development, the nucleus of the new University of Lancaster admitted its first intake of students – in temporary accommodation – for the academic year beginning in October 1964 under the leadership of its first Vice Chancellor, Charles Frederick Carter.
+The 1964 proposal for a medical school at the University of Lancaster is interwoven with its foundation as the last of the ‘plateglass’ universities created by the Robbins Report and named because of their modernist architecture and campus locations.27 Offers to host a new university when first circulated by Lancashire County Council in January 1961 came from towns across the county and reflected historic civic rivalries.
+After a period of wrangling only Blackpool and Lancaster remained viable candidates, with the latter convincingly winning a vote from among regional stakeholders in May 1961; only Blackpool dissented.28 Lancaster received national approval in November 1961, having defeated competition from the rest of England.28-30 Following rapid academic planning and development, the nucleus of the new University of Lancaster admitted its first students – in temporary accommodation – in October 1964 under the leadership of its first Vice Chancellor, Charles Frederick Carter.

-These developments did not go unnoticed.
-The region’s medical administrators and consultant class who struggled against the Ministry and Manchester in 1948 quickly gathered support for a medical school as part of the new university.
-By April 1964 a formal case was presented to the MAC for Lancaster and Kendal HMC highlighting a national and regional lack of doctors, the geographical isolation of Lancaster relative to the provincial medical centres of Leeds, Liverpool, Manchester, Edinburgh and Glasgow, and the potential facilities available across the region’s hospitals.
-However, they also offered a critique of existing medical education: ‘Very large schools are far from ideal for the teaching of medicine; after expansion beyond a certain point they become too large, teaching is difficult and students lose their identity’, also becoming detached from the wider university experience.35 This critique was extended further in December 1964 after backing was obtained from the MACs for Barrow and Furness, Preston and Chorley, and Blackpool and Fylde HMCs.
-The revised proposal suggested shortening the undergraduate curriculum and extending the pre-registration period, thus increasing the clinical recruitment pool for the region.
-Encompassing a population of 1,283,000 – by extending into Blackburn and Burnley – and with 3,596 beds out of Lancaster and Kendal HMC’s complement of 4,008 within three miles of the campus at Bailrigg, the case had almost unanimous backing within the region, even from the Local Medical Committee.35, 36
+The region’s medical administrators and consultant class who struggled against the Ministry and Manchester in 1948 kept abreast of this, and gathered support for a medical school for the new university.
+By April 1964 a formal case was presented to the Lancaster and Kendal HMC MAC highlighting both national and regional shortages of doctors, the isolation of Lancaster relative to other provincial medical centres, and the underused facilities available across Lancashire’s hospitals for teaching.
+However, they also offered a critique of existing medical education: ‘Very large schools are far from ideal for the teaching of medicine; after expansion beyond a certain point they become too large, teaching is difficult and students lose their identity’.31 By December 1964 backing was forthcoming from the MACs for Barrow and Furness, Preston and Chorley, and Blackpool and Fylde HMCs.
+They too backed criticism of medical education, with the revised proposal advocating for a shortened undergraduate curriculum and a lengthened pre-registration period to increase the recruitment pool for the region.
+Encompassing a population of 1,283,000 by extending into Blackburn and Burnley, the proposal had virtually unanimous backing within the region, including the Local Medical Committee.31, 32